ABOUT

 This project is part of an NSF-funded multi-year research project led by Rónadh Cox (Williams College Geosciences) on boulder beaches, wave physics, and coastal geomorphology.
 The musical component is a means to communicate the research to the public, and includes this sample library, as well as compositions from several composers.
 We hope to give listeners, and users of this library, a visceral sense of how massive storm waves can be, and how forcefully they interact with the coastline.

-SONGS AND IMPROVISATION
+SONGS & IMPROVISATION

 Green, green is an original composition for voice and guitar inspired by the lyricism and concepts of Robin Wall Kimmerer’s Braiding Sweetgrass: Indigenous Wisdom, Scientific Knowledge, and the Teachings of Plants (2013) and contemplating my own changing relationship with the natural world and the idea of ‘wilderness.’